-The Fight against Fraud & Corruption (FFC) division of the Compliance department provides Crédit Agricole CIB with permanent action with all employees, relayed by a worldwide network of correspondents within each department and entity dedicated to Corporate and Investment Banking activities.
+The Fight against Fraud & Corruption (FFC) team within the Ethics Advisory Group (EAG) pole of the Compliance department provides Crédit Agricole CIB with the coordination and supervision of permanent actions with all employees, relayed by a worldwide network of correspondents within each department and entity dedicated to Corporate and Investment Banking activities.

-All of the communication, training (general or dedicated to the most sensitive personnel) and supervision actions, fully integrated into the Bank's dissemination means and governance and control systems, allow robust, deep, lasting permanent vigilance.
+All of the communication, training (general or dedicated to the most sensitive personnel) and supervision actions, integrated into each business line and entity constitute a control system adapted to the risks of fraud and corruption.
+As such, this anti-corruption system has obtained ISO37001 certification.

-They make it possible to involve organizations and each employee in collective and individual issues concerning them, in a pragmatic approach adapted to each situation, based on a regular assessment of the risks on commercial activities, relations with third parties and general operation of Crédit Agricole CIB.
+These communication actions make it possible to involve organizations and each employee in collective and individual issues concerning them, in a pragmatic approach adapted to each situation.
+This system is based on a regular assessment of the risks related in particular to commercial activities, relations with third parties and general operation of Crédit Agricole CIB.

-Being in charge of the gifts, invitations and benefits policy as well as assistance to the Corruption and whistleblowing Referent delegated to the head of Compliance, the FFC division thus provides a coherent and comprehensive approach on conduct risks and ethical behavior of employees, allowing the correct application of the commitments affirmed by the management bodies of Crédit Agricole CIB.
+FFC ensures, within the framework of the anti-corruption system, the management of alerts by delegation of the Head of Compliance, as well as the gifts, invitations and benefits policy.
+Thus, the FFC division thus organises a coherent and comprehensive approach, allowing the correct implementation of the commitments affirmed by the management bodies of Crédit Agricole CIB.

 4.2.5.
-Fighting money laundering, terrorism financing and complying with international sanctions
+Fight against money laundering, terrorism financing and compliance with international sanctions

-The Crédit Agricole CIB group's Compliance department is in charge of implementing for the whole Group a Financial Security arsenal, with measures to prevent money laundering and terrorism financing and to comply with international sanctions.
+Crédit Agricole CIB's Compliance department is responsible for developping and maintaining the Financial Security framework.
+This system consistis of measures designed to prevent money laundering, terrorist financing and compliance, and to ensure compliance with international sanctions.